-Nara's old merchant district—a preserved area with a touch of contemporary chic
+Nara's old merchant district—a historical area with a touch of contemporary chic

-The area known as Naramachi was once the domain of Nara's merchants.
+The town known as Naramachi was once the domain of Nara's merchants.
 Many of the former merchant residences here have been transformed into museums, trendy boutiques, quirky cafes, and shops specializing in Japanese sweets.
-Several of the warehouses are also open to the public.
 Along with temples such as Gangoji and other cultural attractions, the blend of traditional and contemporary facades makes Naramachi an intriguing place to explore.

 - Sweets shops specializing in local confections

 - The Nara Craft Museum

 - Gangoji Temple, a cultural relic from the Asuka period (552-645), with influences from the Baekje Kingdom (a former kingdom of Korea)

 Get to either JR or Kintetsu Nara Station by train from Osaka or Kyoto.

 From Kintetsu Nara Station, it is about a 5-minute walk to Sarusawa-no-ike Pond in Naramachi, and about a 10-minute walk to the Gangoji Temple area.
 Loop buses No. 1 and No. 2 run from Kintetsu Nara Station and JR Nara Station to Naramachi.

 Getting lost in the Naramachi area can be great fun.
 Popular spots include a local craft museum offering views of Nara's creative past and the Imanishike Shoin Residence with with its gardens where you can enjoy green tea.

 The narrow lanes of the neighborhood are lined with residences, many of which are machiya—townhouses that serve as both storefronts and residences, built on narrow lots.
 The narrow frontages of the machiya helped merchants avoid heavy taxes, which were tallied by measuring the property's street access.